 2. Choose the right format

-4. Handwrite the addresses
+4. Hand write the addresses

 5. Send them at an appropriate time

 There are several holidays in December, all occurring on different dates, and many people take extended vacations during the month.
 To ensure your cards reach the recipients at an appropriate time, send them early in December or right after Thanksgiving.
-Sending them early will also allow for any unexpected delays, such as weather events.
+Sending them early can also allow for any unexpected delays, such as weather events.